Ang3/symfony-bundle-test-pack/README.md

 [![Latest Unstable Version](https://poser.pugx.org/ang3/symfony-bundle-test-pack/v/unstable)](https://packagist.org/packages/ang3/symfony-bundle-test-pack)
 [![Total Downloads](https://poser.pugx.org/ang3/symfony-bundle-test-pack/downloads)](https://packagist.org/packages/ang3/symfony-bundle-test-pack)

-This pack provides tools to write functional test for reusable bundles.
+This pack provides tools to write functional tests for reusable bundles.

-No need to create a test application, or tons of micro kernel files: this pack provides a web test class with a contextual kernel that you can configure easily before using it.
+No need to create a test application, or tons of micro kernel files: this pack provides a test case classes with a contextual kernel that you can configure easily before using it.

-**The idea:** create classes extending ```Symfony\Bundle\FrameworkBundle\Test\KernelTestCase``` and override the method ```KernelTestCase::createKernel()``` to create a kernel from a context instead of basic options.
+**The idea:** create base classes extending ```Symfony\Bundle\FrameworkBundle\Test\KernelTestCase``` and override the method ```KernelTestCase::createKernel()``` to create a kernel from a context instead of basic options.

 Summary